Teaching and Research

 Currently, interdisciplinary teaching on objects from the Göttingen collections is being further developed at the Forum Wissen together with the Department for the Materiality of Knowledge and the individual collections.

 Exhibitions as a method of science communication are also being developed together with students and teaching staff.
-The aim is to communicate current research to the general public.

 Research